 - May Be Contaminated With Aflatoxin

 Aflatoxin is a mold that develops on certain foods, including dried peppers and spices, under certain circumstances (23).
+It appears gray-green or yellow-green.
 It may cause cancer and affect organ systems, especially the liver and kidneys.
 It also has the potential to cause birth defects in children and may suppress immunity too (24).
+You cannot remove the mold by washing jalapenos.
+It is always recommended that you discard such contaminated jalapenos.

 - May Cause Allergic Reactions

 Spice allergies are quite rare.
 Approximately four to 13 individuals out of 10,000 adults are reported to have them.
 These allergies are more common in women due to the use of cosmetics.
 Besides, it is more likely that inhalation will cause respiratory symptoms and skin contact will cause cutaneous ones.
-Jalapenos may also cause nausea, diarrhea, migraines, swelling, and acid reflux (25), (26).
+Jalapenos may also cause nausea, diarrhea, migraines, swelling, and acid refluxi XA medical condition in which the stomach acid keeps reentering the food pipe, irritating its inner lining and causing heart burns.
+(25), (26).

 - May Trigger Asthma